sindresorhus/xbar/readme.md

 ### isDarkMode

+Type: `boolean`

-A boolean of whether macOS dark mode is enabled.
+Check whether dark mode is enabled.

 ### isXbar

+Type: `boolean`

-A boolean to check if script is running from xbar or terminal.
+Check whether the script is running from xbar.